What methods should be used to collect data?

 Regional Monitoring System Methods and Instructions - Coastal Stewardship Network

 The ‘Regional Monitoring System Methods and Instructions’ shared by the Coastal Stewardship Network describes methods for collecting data and filling in field cards, including patrol effort, wildlife, trap and boat sightings; approaching tourists; enforcement incidents; and impacts to cultural and ecological sites.
-These methods were originally developed in 2010 and have evolved and changed si
+These methods were originally developed in 2010 and have evolved and chang

 Community resource